laurenstrapagiel/5things/README.md

 ## Installation Instructions

 UPDATE AS of APR.
 3, 2024: The frontend now points to Heroku.
-You can simply run the
+You can simply run this repo to get the site going, or visit 5Things.ca

 Previous instructions below: